TanGuy4/kinect_goal_football_mini-game/README.md

 - `src`: the folder to maintain sources
 - `test`: the folder to maintain unit and functionnal tests

+When you compile there is a `bin` directory created.

+And Create a `lib` directory in which you add dependecies (see below).

 ### Commands Files

 - `compile` for compiling, place dependencies in a folder call `lib` before.